ryankanno/vagrant-ansible/README.md

 ## Note

+  * Don't use this structure for a production setup; follow Ansible [best practices](http://www.ansibleworks.com/docs/bestpractices.html)
-As a note, the vm is setup on a host only network @ 88.88.88.88
+  * VM is setup on a host only network @ 88.88.88.88